MaxXx1313/fabric-rest/README.md

 The API server is meant to be run by each member organization.
 It manages user authentication, interacts with peers and passes events to the client.

-See the list of calls in [REST.md](REST.md).
+See the example calls in [REST.md](REST.md).

 ### Authentication

 The server connects to the organization's CA server to get certs for end users and passes these certs to authenticate to blockchain peers.
-User requests coming from a web app authenticate with a `Bearer` JWT token for which the server finds a corresponding key cached locally and signs user transactions when it passes them to peers.
+User requests coming from a web app authenticate with a Bearer JWT token for which the server finds a corresponding key cached locally and signs user transactions with it when it passes them to peers.

 ### Events